New Zealand to open travel bubble with Australia on April 19

 “Hallelujah.
 Business will be back,” he said.
 “Every business will have hope now that they can survive.
 It really has been dire.”

-The Cow is among the oldest eateries in the region after opening its doors 45 years ago.
+The Cow is among the oldest eateries in the region after opening its doors more than 40 years ago.
 Price said he'd survived by no longer offering lunches most weekdays and reducing staff numbers and hours.

 He said there were thousands of Australians who owned holiday homes in the area who were desperate to visit after missing the ski season last year.